Trustroots/nostroots/README.md

 # nostroots: nostrifying trustroots

 Trustroots is a social network of travelers and hosts that offer couches.
 Founded in 2014, 100k+ members now.
-We're working on moving this onto [https://nostr.net/](nostr).
+We're working on moving this onto nostr, see e.g. [https://nostr.net/](nostr.net).

 nostroots is an initiative to seamlessly transition Trustroots, the platform for sharing, hosting, and community building, onto the nostr network.
 By leveraging the unique decentralized and open-source nature of nostr, nostroots aims to enhance Trustroots' community-focused ethos with greater privacy, security, and user autonomy.

+So we need to get to a point where we have:

-1. a nostr app
+1. a nostr app for hospitality exchange
-2. a relay server
+2. a relay server that offers the features we want, e.g. NIP-42

 By moving onto Nostr development will become distributed and not centralized like it is now, so everyone can volunteer in their own autonomous way and with whomever they please.